RockitBootcamp/Student-Resources/HTML/03 Attributes/README.md

 ### Class Names

 Since `class` attributes use spaces to delimit two or more names, it's not possible to have a classname with a space.
-If a class name is two words, it is common to use hyphens to separate the words, ie: `is-active` or `current-user`.
+If a class name is two words, it is common to use hyphens to separate the words, i.e.: `is-active` or `current-user`.